mozilla-conduit/conduit-docs/phabricator-user.rst

 official tool, Arcanist.  ``moz-phab`` currently requires Arcanist, so you will likely need to install it to use Phabricator.

+Installing the tool depends on your operating system:

+* :doc:`Windows 10 Arcanist Installation Guide </arcanist-windows>`
+* :doc:`Linux Arcanist Installation Guide </arcanist-linux>`
+* :doc:`macOS Arcanist Installation Guide </arcanist-macos>`

-Installing the tool depends on your operating system.
-For Windows 10, we have our own :doc:`installation guide </arcanist-windows>`.
-For other OSes, see the official `Arcanist Quick Start guide
+You can also read see the official `Arcanist Quick Start guide
 <https://phabricator.services.mozilla.com/book/phabricator/article/arcanist_quick_start/>`_.
 Note that in Windows 10, you can use the Linux-based instructions if you are running the `Windows Subsystem for Linux